akshitagupta15june/PetMe/README.md

 ## Watch the video:

-For a brief explanation about PetMe, you can watch the following video.
+For a brief explanation about PetMe, you can watch the  video attached here.

 [<img src="https://i.imgur.com/8gEUuwt.png" width="50%">](https://youtu.be/U1EQjtT-G8E)